Pushing Daisies: Development

 The series was greenlit and given a 13-episode order by ABC on May 11, 2007.
 On October 23, 2007, the show received a full season order.
 However, scripts for nine episodes were completed before the start of the 2007–2008 Writers Guild of America strike.
 Bryan Fuller reportedly made last-minute changes to the ninth episode to allow it to serve as a season finale, adjusting the episode to be a cliffhanger.

 Because of the Writers Guild strike, the show completed just nine episodes of a 22-episode season.
 Instead of attempting to complete the first season, the writers planned to begin work on the second season with production resuming around March to June 2008.
 Although ABC picked Pushing Daisies up for the 2008–09 television season, when ratings quickly declined ABC opted not to order additional episodes beyond the second season's initial thirteen.
 By November 20, 2008, creator Bryan Fuller had confirmed that Pushing Daisies had been cancelled by ABC and expressed the possibility of wrapping up lingering plotlines in a comic book or movie sequel.

 The last scheduled episode was broadcast in the United States on December 17, 2008, leaving three episodes unaired, although those episodes were screened at the 2009 Paley Fest.
 ABC was negotiating at one time to forfeit broadcast rights to the shows and make the unaired episodes available exclusively online, but announced on April 3, 2009 the final three episodes would be broadcast on ABC Saturdays at 10:00 pm beginning May 30.
 According to Chenoweth, these episodes do not provide a narrative conclusion to the series.

 The final three episodes aired on ABC on successive Saturdays at 10:00 pm from Saturday, May 30, 2009 to June 13, 2009, having aired elsewhere around the world.
 In India, the last episode aired on February 27, 2009 as a world premiere.
 In Germany, the television network ProSieben showed the last three episodes of Pushing Daisies on March 4, 2009 ("Window Dressed to Kill") and March 11, 2009 ("Water and Power", "Kerplunk").
-The final three episodes were also broadcast on ITV in the UK before their US debut.
+The final three episodes were also broadcast on ITV1 in the UK before their US debut.

 The original concept of Pushing Daisies was rooted from Dead Like Me.
 The show's creator, Bryan Fuller, intended for Pushing Daisies to be a spinoff of Dead Like Me.